 Human Resource Management

 Examines the managerial processes of planning, developing, and controlling human resources within the organization.
 Special emphasis will be placed on the areas of recruiting, selection, training, labor relations, salary, and benefit administration.
 Transfers as elective credit only.
-(3 credits, 3 Lecture)

 CHEMISTRY (CHM---)